Convert Centipoise to Millipascal-seconds

 How do I convert Centipoise to Millipascal-seconds?

-A CGS dynamic-viscosity unit equal to 0.
+A CGS dynamic-viscosity unit equal to exactly 0.
 To convert Centipoise to Millipascal-seconds, multiply by 1.
 For example, 25 cP equals 25 mPa·s.

 How many Millipascal-seconds are in 1 Centipoise?